webgpu/webgpufundamentals/webgpu/lessons/webgpu-storage-textures.md

 * Storage textures can not use samplers

-  If we use a texture as normal `TEXTURE_BINDING` then we can call functions like `textureSample` which load up to 16 texels and blend them together.
+  If we use a texture as normal `TEXTURE_BINDING` then we can call functions like `textureSample` which load up to 16 texels across mip levels and blend them together.
 When we use a texture as a `STORAGE_BINDING` we can only call `textureLoad` and/or `textureStore` which load and store a single texel at a time.

 ## Canvas as a Storage Texture

 You can use a canvas texture as a storage texture.
-To do so you configure the context to give you a texture that can be used as a storage texture.
+To do so, you configure the context to give you a texture that can be used as a storage texture.

 ```js